omab/django-social-auth/doc/tokens.rst

 Tokens
 ------

-Almost every service covered provide some kind of API that is protected with ``access_token`` or token pairs (like `Twitter OAuth keys`_).
+Almost every service covered provides some kind of API that is protected with ``access_token`` or token pairs (like `Twitter OAuth keys`_).
 These tokens are gathered by the authentication mechanism and stored in ``UserSocialAuth.extra_data``.

-``UserSocialAuth`` has a property named ``tokens`` to easilly access this useful values, it will return a dictionary containing the tokens values.
+``UserSocialAuth`` has a property named ``tokens`` to easily access these useful values, which returns a dictionary containing the token values.
 A simple usage example::

     >>> from pprint import pprint